 Plans for the child by the parents, individuals, or agency seeking custody;

 When custody and visitation issues are contested, the parties meet with mediators, court-appointed attorneys, and parenting facilitators to try to work out a parenting plan in the child’s best interests.
-In this process, which could go to hearing and trial in family court, parents identify and write their proposed plans to manage and provide for the mental, emotional and physical needs of the child.
+In this process, which could go to a hearing and trial in family court, parents identify and write their proposed plans to manage and provide for the mental, emotional, and physical needs of the child.

 Parents who are unwilling to cooperate with the other parent or consistently try to undermine and badmouth the other parent in front of the children are less likely to receive custody rights.
-A parent that shows a willingness to cooperate with the other parent when it comes to visitation and co-parenting will have a stronger case for their custody wishes.
+A parent who shows a willingness to cooperate with the other parent when it comes to visitation and co-parenting will have a stronger case for their custody wishes.

 Stability in the home and proposed placement location;